spotahome/redis-operator/README.md

 You can use NodeAffinity and Tolerations to deploy Pods to isolated groups of Nodes.
 Examples are given for [node affinity](example/redisfailover/node-affinity.yaml), [pod anti affinity](example/redisfailover/pod-anti-affinity.yaml) and [tolerations](example/redisfailover/tolerations.yaml).

+## Topology Spread Contraints

+You can use the `topologySpreadContraints` to ensure the pods of a type(redis or sentinel) are evenly distributed across zones/nodes.
+Examples are for using [topology spread constraints](example/redisfailover/topology-spread-contraints.yaml).
+Further document on how `topologySpreadConstraints` work could be found [here](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/).

 ### Custom configurations

 It is possible to configure both Redis and Sentinel.
 This is done with the `customConfig` option inside their spec.
 It is a list of configurations and their values.
 Example are given in the [custom config example file](example/redisfailover/custom-config.yaml).